giantswarm/docs/src/content/ui-api/management-api/wc-key-pairs/index.md

 ## Retrieving the key pair

-Once the `CertConfig` resource has been created, it should only be a matter of a few seconds until it gets updated by cert-operator to include three new attributes:
+Once the `CertConfig` resource has been created, it should only be a matter of a few seconds until a new secret has been created in the default namespace, with the same name as the `CertConfig` resource.
+This secret contains three separate attributes we are interested in:

 - `.data.crt`: the X.509 certificate
 - `.data.key`: the private key